 - a) Each team swims at their home pool.
 An official goes to each pool.
 The coaches score the meet. - b) The home team swims their events at 3:00 pm (after school).
 The visitor school goes to the home team pool and swims their events beginning at 6:00 pm. - c) Several teams swim events at their own pool.
 The group of schools score against each other. - d) School A and School B have a meet on their schedule in another league.
 School C, lacking local schools to compete against, swims at their own pool and scores against B and A in a tri-meet or a double dual meet. - e) The visiting school only brings their top swimmers (or their seniors) and competes against a similar group from the home team.
 The remainder of the kids on the teams compete virtually. - 1.
 SPECTATORS.
+The CIAC recommends that no spectators be allowed.
 Spectator policy will vary from school to school.
 It is important to know the spectator policy at the host school and communicate that to parents and fans. - 2.
 COMMUNICATION.
 It is important for the schools to communicate with each other prior to the meet.
 Coaches should discuss: - a.
 The home team spectator policy (who, if anyone, is allowed in the pool or pool bleachers as a spectator) - b.
 Pool deck space - c.
 Building/pool entrance - d.
 Space to put bags, clothing, etc. - e.
 Locker and rest room availability - f.
 How to submit entries at the meet - 3.
 Sportsmanship standards remain in place as detailed in the "CIAC Class Act" program and the tournament packet for all regular season and post-season contests. - a.
 Officials and teams should refrain from shaking hands and maintain a distance. - b.
 Violations of social distancing norms should be reported to the highest authority from the school at the event. - c.
 Egregious violations of social distancing norms could warrant ejection by the official.
 The official may give a warning and will inform the coach. - 4.
 Players should come to the meet in their suit and wearing a sweat suit.
 When possible, students should leave the event wearing their swimsuit and sweat suit.
-Home teams should make an effort to provide a well-ventilated changing area (rest room, classroom or other secure and clean area) for visiting teams to change out of their wet swimsuits after the meet and maintain 6 feet distance particularly when the weather is cold.

-- 5. Swimmers and divers should bring a gym bag and keep their clothing, towels, and all personal articles in their bag during the meet. - 6.
+Home teams should make an effort to provide a well-ventilated changing area (rest room, classroom or other secure and clean area) for visiting teams to change out of their wet swimsuits after the meet and maintain 6 feet distance particularly when the weather is cold. - 5.
+Swimmers and divers should bring a gym bag and keep their clothing, towels, and all personal articles in their bag during the meet. - 6.
 Home teams should provide a "spill over" area for students who are not entered in the current event.
-This could be a classroom, hallway, bleachers, gymnasium etc. The purpose is to keep non-competitors distanced from each other and from the opposing team when they are not competing.

-7. DURING THE MEET
+This could be a classroom, hallway, bleachers, gymnasium etc. The purpose is to keep non-competitors distanced from each other and from the opposing team when they are not competing. - 7.
+DURING THE MEET - a.

-- a.
 WARM-UPS.
 Coaches must agree on warm-up procedures.
 Depending on the time available and number of swimmers, teams may have to adjust within the normal warm-up period to safely distance athletes as efficiently as possible.
-Here are some possible warm-up scenarios to consider: - 1.
-Establish multiple sessions for warm-up periods to limit number of swimmers per lane.
+Here are some possible warm-up scenarios to consider:

+1. Establish multiple sessions for warm-up periods to limit number of swimmers per lane.
 Restrict the number of swimmers in the competition area.
-Limit the number of swimmers per lane during warm-up and warm-down periods. - 2.
-Have the home team warm-up using all the lanes, then have the visiting team warm-up using all the lanes. - 3.
-Have a warm-up before the meet for swimmers who are in the first set of events.
-Then another warm-up after diving only for the next set of events.
-Have a final warm-up after the 500 only for swimmers in the final set of events (realizing that some swimmers will compete in multiple events).
+Limit the number of swimmers per lane during warm-up and warm-down periods.

+2. Have the home team warm-up using all the lanes, then have the visiting team warm-up using all the lanes.